Science in School aims to promote inspiring science teaching across Europe. For this reason, we publish articles online in several European languages.

 The text in the tabulated article should match the online version of the article.
-The only difference should be the addition of the 'translated by' section below the name of the author: please translate that as well and add your name.
+The only difference should be the addition of the 'translated by' section: please translate that as well and add your name.

 Science in School aims for an engaging, journalistic style, and this style should be maintained in translation.
 Avoid translating literally (word for word), but do not change the contents or meaning of a sentence.

 Please do not use automatic online translators.
 We would like our translations to be as readable and engaging as the English originals of our articles, and this is rarely the case with automatic online translators.

 Please do not translate or change the names of people mentioned in the articles.
 If you need to transliterate a person's name (if the language you are translating into does not use the Latin alphabet), make sure you include the original name (in the Latin alphabet) in brackets the first time it is mentioned in the main text.

 If you translate the names of institutions/organisations/projects etc., make sure you include the original name in brackets.